A guide to flea and worm treatment in dogs

 - Visible eggs on the fur

-Flea infestation can cause excess itching which can tear or damage the skin.
-This could cause bacterial infections which in extreme circumstances, could pose a long-term threat to their health.
+Flea infestation can cause extreme itching in dogs, increasing the risk of tearing or damaging their skin.
+This excessive itching could cause bacterial infections which, in extreme circumstances, could pose a long-term threat to your dog’s health.

 Types of dog flea treatment

-If you suspect that your dog has fleas, you should give them a flea treatment immediately.
-There are many different types of dog flea treatments available, with the most popular being drops, collars, tablets or sprays.
+If you suspect that your dog has fleas, you should give them a vet-approved flea treatment as soon as possible.
+There are many different types of dog flea treatments available, with the most popular being:

 You should also be aware of worms in dogs; a type of parasite that lives within your pet’s intestines.
-Lungworms, tapeworms and hookworms can grow rapidly when your dog eats something containing the parasite, but can also be caught by puppies when their mother gives birth.
+Lungworms, tapeworms and hookworms can grow rapidly when your dog eats something containing the parasite or its eggs.
+New-born puppies can also catch worms from their mother.

 Some of the symptoms of worms in dogs can include: